Academic Quality Assurance | Study Abroad – UK

 Students enrolled in these programs must satisfy both academic and professional requirements.

-The University of Exeter uses established classification systems for undergraduate degrees.
+Degree classification determines the final award students receive when they graduate.
+The University of Exeter follows established classification systems to determine the final outcome for undergraduate degrees.

 Classification | Typical Achievement Level |